ismailmmd/tweet-streamer/README.md

     </a>
 </p>

 A spring boot application to stream live tweets from Twitter Stream APIs.
+User interface allows user to Add rules based on Follower/Track and Reset the App without restart.

+*   User can view live feeds in - Live Tab
-User can set the rule by which tweets are filtered.
+*   User can view historical tweets in - History Tab

 ## Application screenshots